stellakaval/stellakaval.github.io/_projects/cpu.md

 - Understanding and implementing the architecture of a CPU within Logisim
 - Analyzing problems and devising efficient solutions to simulate CPU functionality
 - Identifying and addressing challenges encountered during the CPU simulation process
-- Organizing and prioritizing tasks to ensure the timely completion of the CPU simulation project
 - Gaining a deeper understanding of CPU architecture and its role in computing systems